egobude/docker-project-template/README.md

 > Whenever you make changes to the container, you have to rebuild it!

+### How to execute a custom shell script on start up?

+To execute a custom shell script on start up place one or more *.sh files into the /docker-entrypoints folder.
+This feature is available for the php-fpm and nginx image.
+The files are loaded alphabetically.

 ### How to change the port?

 If you want a different port than 1234 you can edit the environment variable `NGINX_PORT` in the [.env](https://github.com/egobude/docker-neos-template/blob/master/.env) file.